parinazfathi/ErdosFall2024ProteinTeam/README.md

 **Objective 3: Minimizing the Number of Features Needed to Distinguish Between Different Types of Cancer** Since Logistic Regression was the best performing model in distinguishing between the different cancer types, we then turned our focus to minimizing the number of features that would be needed to effectively distinguish between the different cancers.
+Using fewer proteins to distinguish between the different cancer types would make these blood tests more practical and less costly for real-world applications.
-Here is [comparison](Modeling_Approaches/Objective_2_TypeOfCancer/Logistic&RandomForestVisualizations(num_features=all).ipynb) for Logistic Regression and Random Forest to see effects of number of features on F-1 scores and ROC-AUC.
+Here is a [comparison](Modeling_Approaches/Objective_2_TypeOfCancer/Logistic&RandomForestVisualizations(num_features=all).ipynb) of Logistic Regression and Random Forest using various numbers of features to see the effects of the number of features on F-1 scores and ROC-AUC.

 <img width="400" alt="F-1Scores" src="Modeling_Approaches/Objective_3_MinimizeNumberofFeatures/Scores_F-1.png">  <img width="400" alt="ROC_AUC" src="Modeling_Approaches/Objective_3_MinimizeNumberofFeatures/ROC_AUC.png">

+We then [compared](Modeling_Approaches/Objective_3/Objective3_Logistic.ipynb) the use of all 1463 proteins with the use of the 200 best proteins (determined by SelectKBest) for Logistic Regression.
+We observed a decrease in model performance () but this decrease in performance may be worth the significant reduction in the number of proteins that would need to be tested.

 ## Conclusion and Future Directions